TuomasHartikainen/Game-Library/README.md

 ![GLM2](https://github.com/TuomasHartikainen/Game-Library/assets/164089057/aa3e9506-2515-41a4-a350-703a75f3b3f4)
 ## Coding
-So about the code.
 The code in the main library application let's us add games to our library and by that it gives us a message through a messagebox and shows the game in the library.
 You can play the game which opens a new window with the game.
 Here's an example code of adding games to library and playing
 ```
 private void AddGameToLibrary(int i)
 {